 A. Yes, faculty will be at the SJSU commencement to hood graduates.
 The Graduate reception is a social gathering and not a place for hooding.

 Q. Will the graduate profile website be linked somehow to the May 20th Blackboard Collaborate ceremony?
 If I abstain from completing a profile will iSchool still announce my name and show a profile picture of me?

 A. The Collaborate link will be available from the convocation page, but the convocation page will not be available from the Collaborate session.
 If students do not submit profiles, we will not announce their names or share a profile.
 Only those who submit profiles will be included.

 Q. Will the graduate profile website be searchable on the web, i.e. a permanent part of our online identity?

 A. The short answer is yes.
 The virtual convocation website is really no different than previous years' programs and web pages that list all the graduates’ names.
-For example, see this page from last year: http://ischool.sjsu.edu/current-students/graduation-application-process-...
+For example, see this page from a past year: http://ischool.sjsu.edu/current-students/graduation-application-process-...